esl/MongooseIM/doc/modules/mod_auth_token.md

 </auth>
 ```

-Both of the above will result in successful authentication and assigning a resource (binding) to a client by
+The base64 encoded content is a token obtained prior to authentication.
-the server - unless used tokens are expired or/and the keys could not be retrieved/generated by the server.
+Authentication will succeed unless the used tokens are expired, revoked,

-### Login with refresh token
+or the keys required for MAC verification could not be found by the server.

-When using refresh token to authenticate with the server - server will respond with new **access token** - the
+**When using a refresh token to authenticate with the server**,
-token will be issued as body of `success` element as follows;
+the server will respond with a new *access token*:

 ```xml
 <success xmlns="urn:ietf:params:xml:ns:xmpp-sasl">